1. Key Concepts in Marketing

 WHAT YOU'VE LEARNED

-This will be hard to remember if you haven’t done your workbook.
+This is hard to remember if you haven't done your workbook

 Let's Help Dave